cman131/devcycle-server/README.md

 ```

 Set DEBUG to False
-Under DATABASES, modify USER and PASSWORD fields to reflect user created in SETUP (above).
+Under DATABASES, modify USER and PASSWORD fields to reflect the database user you created in "Install The Database" (above).
 HOST should be localhost.
 STATIC_ROOT to point to '/var/www/static' unless you modified where to collect these in
 step 6.